plone/docs_2.0/blueprint.md

 After Coster is done fetching and building the docs, we do run again tests on the created HTML, like HTML validation, accessibility checks, etc, etc.

-Is these pass, Coster will create automatically "ready to run" container images (docker).
+If these tests pass, Coster will create automatically "ready to run" container images (docker).

 ## Deploying

-Each version in own container, plus weekly builds of 'unreleased'
+Each version in own container, plus weekly builds of "unreleased".

 Each version like 3, 4, 5 gets a own container.

 ### Coster

-pushes to Docker Hub

-See above, Coster creates, tags and uploads the container to Docker Hub.
+Coster creates, tags and uploads the container to Docker Hub.

 For "unstable" this will be done, once a week or so.